mrdanpsmith/stringtailor/README.md

 0.1.2 - Fix issue with optional clauses and empty lists.
 Add test case for optional clause with an empty list.

 0.1.3 - Add multi support for building Strings through multiplication.
+Add better error messaging for failed evaluations.

 Usage
 -----